Garapatikeerthana/food-delivery-/README.md

 # Briyani's kitchen - Food delevery application
 Briyani’s Kitchen is a web-based application designed to manage and simplify food ordering in a restaurant environment.
 The system allows users to view available biryani dishes, place orders, and manage menu details efficiently.
+The application provides an interactive interface where customers can browse different varieties of biryani, check prices, and place their orders easily.